Hendrich/book-catalog/docs/PRD_Script_Labs_V2.md

 -- 4. Set up Row Level Security (RLS)

 -- RLS Policies
-ALTER TABLE public.books ENABLE ROW LEVEL SECURITY;
+ALTER TABLE public.labs ENABLE ROW LEVEL SECURITY;

-CREATE POLICY "Users can view their own books" ON public.books FOR SELECT USING (auth.uid() = user_id);
+CREATE POLICY "Users can view their own labs" ON public.labs FOR SELECT USING (auth.uid() = user_id);

-CREATE POLICY "Users can insert their own books" ON public.books FOR INSERT WITH CHECK (auth.uid() = user_id);
+CREATE POLICY "Users can insert their own labs" ON public.labs FOR INSERT WITH CHECK (auth.uid() = user_id);

-CREATE POLICY "Users can update their own books" ON public.books FOR UPDATE USING (auth.uid() = user_id);
+CREATE POLICY "Users can update their own labs" ON public.labs FOR UPDATE USING (auth.uid() = user_id);

-CREATE POLICY "Users can delete their own books" ON public.books FOR DELETE USING (auth.uid() = user_id);
+CREATE POLICY "Users can delete their own labs" ON public.labs FOR DELETE USING (auth.uid() = user_id);
 ```